 Table of contents:

 I. Internet privacy is important for everyone

 If you use the Internet at all, then privacy issues directly impact you.
 Without Internet privacy, someone could steal your credit card number or your identity and damage your credit score.
-Internet privacy keeps hackers from infiltrating your online accounts (you don’t want to be this guy) and spying on your activity while using public WiFi.
+Internet privacy keeps hackers from infiltrating your online accounts (you don’t want to be this guy(new window)) and spying on your activity while using public WiFi.